OPEnSLab-OSU/Loom-V4/.github/ISSUE_TEMPLATE/bug_report.md

 **Code**
 In the Arduino IDE while editing the main.ino, goto 'Edit' -> 'Copy for HTML' and paste the output of that here

-**Config**
-In the Arduino IDE while editing the config.json, goto 'Edit' -> 'Copy for HTML' and paste the output of that here

 **Output**
 Copy and paste the serial output here if possible wrapped in \`\`\` \`\`\`